-Officially revealed earlier this month (the brand will possibly show off the new model at SIHH 2011 event, but don’t quote me on that), this new De Bethune DB28 features a combination of a brilliantly designed mechanism with an absolutely outrageous exterior finish.
+Officially revealed earlier this month (the brand will possibly show off the new model at SIHH 2011 event, but don’t quote me on that), this new De Bethune DB28 features a combination of a brilliantly designed mechanism with an outrageous exterior finish.
 However, outrageous in a good way: compared to many wristwatches that were offered during the last couple of years by many other ‘inspiring’ and ‘ambitious’ brands, the DB28 looks like a hand-made Bugatti Veyron near a bunch of mass-produced sports cars dressed in plastic wide-body kits.

-For those disciplined enough to spend a couple of minutes per week caring for most precious members of their collection, there is a very handy power reserve indicator on the DB28’s sapphire back that shows remaining energy in a clear and easy to understand way.
+For those disciplined enough to spend a couple of minutes per week caring for most precious members of their collection, there is a handy power reserve indicator on the DB28’s sapphire back that shows remaining energy in a clear and easy to understand way.
 It will also help you not to overwind this beautifully decorated movement.